Eduard Streltsov Stadium

 Eduard Streltsov Stadium, also known as the Torpedo Stadium, is a multi-purpose stadium in Moscow, Russia.
 It is currently used mostly for football matches and is the home ground of Torpedo Moscow.
 First built in 1959, the stadium now holds 13,450 people.

 Since 1996, the stadium is named after Eduard Streltsov, a former Torpedo Moscow player and one of the most iconic Soviet footballers.
 Despite not being directly owned by the club, the stadium is often referred to as the "Torpedo Stadium", and it was formally re-registered as such in 2018.

 The stadium was demolished in 2022 and will be rebuilt.
 At its expected completion in 2026, it will hold 15,076 people.

-The new stadium is designed by the two architects Michel REMON and Alexis PEYER from the French office MR&A.
+The new stadium is designed by the two architects Michel Remon and Alexis Peyer from the French office MR&A.

 History

 The Torpedo Stadium was built in 1959 and served as a training ground for the football team of the same name from the Likhachev Plant.
 The first match at the stadium took place on April 15, 1977, during the USSR Championship, between Torpedo and Chernomorets.

-From 1978 to 1997, and again from 2010 to 2013, as well as from November 2017 onward, the stadium has been the home ground of FC Torpedo.
+From 1978 to 1997, and again from 2010 to 2013, as well as from November 2017 onward, the stadium has been the home ground of Torpedo Moscow.

 On July 21, 1997, the stadium was named in honor of Eduard Streltsov, the legendary forward of the Torpedo team.
 A monument to Streltsov, created by sculptor Alexander Tarasenko, was installed at the main entrance to the sports complex (unveiled on November 3, 1999).

+Old stadium has been demolition from 2021 until 2022.

+New stadium were announce official reopen on 5 September 2026 after reconstruction of former stadium from 2022 until 2026.